Pilot92802/spring5webapp/README.md

 * Like Spring Framework Guru on [Facebook](https://www.facebook.com/springframeworkguru/)
 * Follow Spring Framework Guru on [Twitter](https://twitter.com/spring_guru)
 * Connect with John Thompson on [LinkedIn](http://www.linkedin.com/in/springguru)

+## Change log
+* working on using the equals and hashcode override within Intellij.
+* context menu select 'equals() and hashcode()'
+* fill-out items in the dialogue box and Intellij will create the methods for you.